-- A sewing machine throat plate has holes and/or slots for the needle to pass through as it moves up and down to stitch the fabric to accommodate the different needle positions and fancy stitches available on the machine,
+- A sewing machine throat plate has holes or slots for the needle to pass through as it moves up and down to stitch the fabric to accommodate the different needle positions and fancy stitches available on the machine.

 - A throat plate has a second, larger, opening (or two) that allows the sewing machine feed dogs to emerge from below to grip the fabric and help move it forward as you sew.
 Remember that feed dogs can be lowered for some tasks, such as freehand quilting techniques and darning.

 - It's easy to see the feed dogs stretching upwards through rectangular openings in the plate shown in the photo.

 - A throat plate also provides a smooth surface for the fabric as it passes through the machine.